ADAM CLAYTON MA MUKCP

 I feel a dilemma as I wonder what information about me might be most useful to you as you consider the possibility of us working together.
 Starting therapy can feel very vulnerable as you are invited to bring yourself 'in the raw', it is understandable that you might desire a similar level of openness from your therapist.
 As a relational therapist, it is foundational to my practice that ours is a relationship which is as mutual as possible and I'll take very seriously your questions and curiosity as they arise in our work together.

 I founded my practice, Archipelago Psychotherapy, in Alwoodley, Leeds, at the end of 2021, following nearly two decades in NHS pastoral and spiritual care.
 During the Covid pandemic, I retrained at the Scarborough Counselling and Psychotherapy Training Institute, taking a Diploma in Relational and Integrative Psychotherapy.
-There, I learned that humans are innately wired for loving, supportive relationships—yet many of us, for various reasons, did not receive enough of this growing up.
+There, I learned that humans are innately wired for loving, supportive relationships (as shown in attachment theory)—yet many of us, for various reasons, did not receive enough of this growing up.
 This is why the therapy I offer is relational.
 I believe the most crucial aspect of our work is the quality of our connection—often more healing than intellectual "aha" moments or simply dredging up memories.

-My training revealed that psychotherapy is fundamentally about making connections, both inwardly and outwardly.
-How we make connections can be important too.
-Growing up, we often rely on specific 'superpowers'—perhaps being a skilled thinker, an empathic feeler, a problem solver or someone who relies on 'gut instinct'.
-Effective therapy can introduce us to new, more integrated ways of being and processing experience.
+My training revealed that psychotherapy is fundamentally about making connections, both inwardly and outwardly and also experiencing interpersonal 'contact'- i.e. being known and seen as valuable by another human being.
+Growing up, we often rely on specific 'superpowers'—perhaps being a skilled thinker, an empathic feeler, a problem solver or someone who relies on 'gut instinct'- these skills can get us attention and forms of love but can mean that our wider 'self' can be missed.
+Effective therapy can introduce us to new, more integrated ways of being and processing experience or just the experience of 'being ourselves'.
+A lot of this is about beginning to accept the unique brain, body and nervous system that we've been born with.

 The physical and psychological tensions which we feel in daily life and the prescriptions of how we 'ought to be' can also be inherited from not just our immediate family of origin but much further back through the generations too.
 Therapy can help dissolve some of these blockages and 'no go areas'.
-The more we understand parts of ourselves within a supportive relationship, the more we can "rewire" our responses (neural plasticity), leading to a more real, multi-dimensional self.
+The more we understand parts of ourselves within a supportive relationship, the more we can 'rewire' our responses (neural plasticity) within the parameters of who we are, leading to a more real, multi-dimensional self.

 With warmest wishes,